-Physics and computer studies in secondary school curriculum are optional subjects.
-The time allocations between the two subjects are the same.
+Mathematics in secondary school curriculum is a core and mandatory subject while physics is not.
+The time allocations between the two subjects vary, yet physics is optional according to the current Kenya secondary schools education curriculum.
 The two subjects are related in one way or the other in terms of concepts and application of skills and knowledge learnt, in this respect the following are the definitions of the subjects.

 In the 15th edition of the Encyclopedia Britania (1978), physics is defined as, the science that deals with the structure of matter and the interaction between the fundamental constituents of the observable universe.
-In the broadest sense physics which has a long natural philosophy (from the physikos) is concerned with all aspects of nature on both the microscopic and submicroscopic level.
+In the broadest sense physics which has a long natural philosophy (from the physikos) is concerned with all aspects of nature on both the microscopic and sub-microscopic level.
 Its scope of study encompasses not only the behavior for the objects under the action of given forces but also the nature and origin of gravitational, electromagnetic and nuclear force fields.
 Its ultimate objective is the principle that brings together and explains all such desperate phenomenal (micropadia Vol.7 p44)

-In the same article computer studies is defined as the science of structure, order and relation that has evolved from the medieval elemental practice of counting, measuring and describing the shape of objects.
+In the same article mathematics is defined as the science of structure, order and relation that has evolved from the medieval elemental practice of counting, measuring and describing the shape of objects.
 It deals with logical reasoning and quantitative calculations (miropaedio Vol.7 p933).
-The study of computer studies and sciences (mathematics, physics, chemistry and biology) is the key to technological advancement.
+The study of mathematics and sciences (physics, chemistry and biology) is the key to technological advancement.
 This is a requirement for all the Engineering courses world over, the fields of nuclear technology weaponry, medicine, law, teaching, administration, social sciences and the natural sciences.
 Hence it's good and desirable for many people world wide to get exposure to the subjects.
-The significance and importance of Computer studies was observed by the KNEC secretary in 2000 KCSE examination report that;-
+In Kenyan schools the study of mathematics and at least two sciences subjects are compulsory under the present curriculum.
+The significance and importance of mathematics was observed by the KNEC secretary in 1990 KCSE examination report that;-

-"Computer studies is very important not only because of the type of skills and knowledge that learners acquire from learning the subject but also because of its use in the learning of other subjects of the curriculum and its application in industry and commerce after school" This has made it necessary to increase the learning time from three to four lessons per week.
+"Mathematics is very important not only because of the type of skills and knowledge that learners acquire from learning the subject but also because of its use in the learning of other subjects of the curriculum and its application in industry and commerce after school.
+It is for this reason that mathematics is made mandatory for all students"